wp-plugins/submission-manager-by-submittable/readme.txt

 3) Click "Add New", then "Upload" and select the plugin zip from your hard drive.
 4) After the plugin installs, Activate it and then go to "Settings".
 5) Enter the sub domain of your Submittable URL.
-For example, if your URL is http://MyOrg.submittable.com, the subdomain is ‘MyOrg’.
+For example, if your URL is http://MyOrg.submittable.com, the subdomain is "MyOrg".
 Then configure the others settings as needed.
-6) Create a new Page,.
+6) Create a new Page.
 Enter the Submittable shortcode into that page: [submittable]
-   Note: you can also add this code to any page that you’d like your work or job listings to show up.
+   Note: you can also add this code to any page that you'd like your work or job listings to show up.

 Links to your Submittable submission forms are now listed directly on the Page/Post of your choice.